German beginners: module 2 / 3

 - talk about traveling around town

 What level is the course and do I need any particular skills?

 This level is for near beginners who have completed the equivalent of 24 hours study.

-Based on Willkommen chapters 6-8 and additional material supplied by the tutor.
-The initial part of chapter 6 will be a revision.
+Based on Willkommen units 6-8 and additional material supplied by the tutor.

 For further details of the specific foreign language skills required for this level, please see the languages self assessment chart at the start of the languages section of our course guide or at http://www.citylit.ac.uk/self-assess-your-level